 •

-Number in Pe Percent of Students at Each Performance Level
+Number in Pe rcent of Students at Each Performance I Level

 Cohort Level 1 Level 2 Level 3 Level 4

 ? ? ? ?

 PI = ? + ? + ? = ?

-? + ? = ?
+5 + 5 = 3

-APL = ?
+APL = ;

 Narrative explicitly stating whether the school met the measure, by how much the school fell short of or exceeded the measure.
 This section can also be used to explain the results in the context of the school program, attributing the results to effective practices or problem areas.